AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

+From a motion-representation standpoint, hybrid designs make explicit that kernel- and flow-based strategies are complementary rather than mutually exclusive.
+Flow fields provide an \emph{explicit} description of pixel-wise displacement that is easy to visualize, debug, and reuse for arbitrary timestamps, whereas kernel-based sampling offers an \emph{implicit} representation in which motion is captured by content-adaptive sampling locations and aggregation weights, often yielding more stable behavior in low-texture or motion-ambiguous regions.
+Hybrid architectures exploit this complementarity by using flow to provide globally coherent displacement guidance, while kernels refine local appearance and compensate for residual misalignment.

-Hybrid methods combine these complementary approaches by using flow estimation to guide the placement and orientation of learned kernels, yielding both global motion alignment and localized refinement.
-This combined approach~\cite{liu2017DVF, niklaus2018context, bao2019depth, bao2019memc, yuan2019zoom, park2020bmbc, lee2020adacof, gui2020featureflow, niklaus2021revisiting, danier2022stmfnet} typically begins by estimating optical flows using dedicated flow networks.
-Some methods adopt off-the-shelf optical flow networks~\cite{jiang2021learning, weinzaepfel2013deepflow, dosovitskiy2015flownet, ilg2017flownet, ranjan2017optical, sun2018pwc, hui2018liteflownet, bar2020scopeflow, teed2020raft, huang2022flowformer, xu2022gmflow} to guide the sampling location or trajectory of adaptive kernels.
-The kernels are then applied along flow-aligned paths to aggregate motion-aware pixel neighborhoods.
-MEMC-Net~\cite{bao2019memc} exemplifies this design by integrating PWC-Net for flow estimation and deformable convolution~\cite{dai2017dcn} for localized refinement.
+Hybrid methods combine these advantages by leveraging optical flow to guide the placement and orientation of learned convolutional kernels, achieving global motion alignment while enabling local refinement.
+This combined approach~\cite{niklaus2018context, bao2019depth, bao2019memc, yuan2019zoom, park2020bmbc, lee2020adacof, niklaus2021revisiting, danier2022stmfnet} typically begins with estimating optical flows using dedicated or pre-trained flow networks~\cite{jiang2021learning, weinzaepfel2013deepflow, dosovitskiy2015flownet, ilg2017flownet, ranjan2017optical, sun2018pwc, hui2018liteflownet, bar2020scopeflow, teed2020raft, huang2022flowformer, xu2022gmflow}, which provide the sampling offsets for adaptive kernels.
+These kernels are then applied along flow-guided paths to aggregate motion-aware pixel neighborhoods.
+MEMC-Net~\cite{bao2019memc}, for example, combines PWC-Net~\cite{sun2018pwc} for flow estimation and deformable convolution~\cite{dai2017dcn} for localized refinement.
 In this setup, flow fields define the sampling offsets, while the kernel weights are learned to capture residual motion and restore high-frequency content.
-The predicted flows determine the sampling offsets for each pixel, while the learnable kernels capture residual motion and texture details.
-More recently, LADDER~\cite{shen2024ladder} introduces a lightweight encoder-decoder architecture that jointly estimates motion-aware features and spatially adaptive kernels, reducing complexity while maintaining hybrid modeling capacity.

 Despite their accuracy, hybrid approach typically introduces significant computational costs due to the dual pipelines for flow and kernel prediction~\cite{ding2021cdfi}.
 To alleviate this, several works~\cite{danier2022stmfnet, shen2024ladder} adopt encoder-sharing strategies to reduce redundancy and latency.
 These designs enhance interpolation robustness in scenarios with large displacements, motion ambiguities, or complex occlusion, where single approach-based models often fail.
 As hybrid architectures continue to evolve, balancing the performance and efficiency remains a central challenge and a promising direction.